Sebastián Dubarbier: Lorient and loans

-In February 2010, Dubarbier switched teams and countries again, joining Ligue 1 side Lorient who paid CFR Cluj 2 million€ for his transfer, being presented by coach Christian Gourcuff at a press conference alongside Grégory Bourillon.
+In February 2010, Dubarbier joined Ligue 1 side Lorient which paid CFR Cluj €2 million for his transfer, being presented by coach Christian Gourcuff at a press conference alongside Grégory Bourillon.
 He made his debut on 20 February in a 1–0 away loss to Nice, scoring his first goal on 28 March in a 4–0 home win over Saint-Étienne.

-On 14 January of the following year he was loaned to Segunda División club Tenerife in Spain, remaining in the country the following seasons.
+On 14 January of the following year he was loaned to Segunda División club Tenerife in Spain.

 Dubarbier signed for fellow Segunda División club Córdoba on 30 January 2012, also on loan.
 The move was made permanent in August and he scored twice during the campaign to help the Andalusians rank in 14th position, being reconverted as a left back in the process.

 Almería

 On 28 June 2013, Dubarbier joined Almería in La Liga for an undisclosed fee.
 He made his debut in the Spanish top flight on 19 August, being used from the start by coach Francisco in a 3–2 home loss to Villarreal.
-On 4 January 2015 he scored his first goal in the Spanish top-league when he opened the score in a 3–0 home win over Granada.
+On 4 January 2015, he scored his first goal in the Spanish top-league when he opened the score in a 3–0 home win over Granada.

 On 24 July 2015, Dubarbier agreed to an extension with the Rojiblancos until 2019.
-On 7 December of the following year, however, he terminated his contract after alleging personal problems and joined Estudiantes de La Plata two weeks later.
+However, on 7 December 2016, he terminated his contract after alleging personal problems and joined Estudiantes de La Plata two weeks later.

 Late career

-During his period spent at Estudiantes, Dubarbier scored his only two goals in the Argentine top-division in victories over Aldosivi and Godoy Cruz.
+During his time spent at Estudiantes, Dubarbier scored his only two goals in the Argentine top-division in victories over Aldosivi and Godoy Cruz.
 He also played seven games in the Copa Libertadores group stage over the course of two seasons and made two appearances in the Copa Sudamericana.

-Dubarbier returned to Spain on 15 June 2018, with the 32-year-old signing a one-year deal at Deportivo de La Coruña as a free agent.
+Dubarbier returned to Spain on 15 June 2018, with the 32-year-old signing a one-year deal with Deportivo de La Coruña as a free agent.
 He left Galicia after only one match and retired in 2020 at Banfield where he made his last Argentine Primera División appearances, having a total of 69 games with two goals scored in the competition.